Before moving ahead in this Data Science vs Machine Learning blog, we will have a glance at the agenda:

 How is Data Science used in the real world?

 Data Science is simply a proper study of raw data through analyzing and visualizing it.
 It helps extract necessary business information from the data.
-Now, instead of talking too much about the theoretical aspects of Data Science, let us understand how Data Science is used in the real world.
-We will discuss the use case of Zomato that uses Data Science to boost its revenues.
+Now, instead of talking too much about the theoretical aspects of Data Science vs Machine Learning, let us understand how Data Science is used in the real world.
+Also, in this blog on Data Science vs Machine Learning, we will discuss the use case of Zomato that uses Data Science to boost its revenues.

 Today, every transaction made by us is recorded and tracked by banks.
 But, the question is, what is the benefit of doing so?
 How are banks and merchants able to generate business with the help of the recorded data?